This website does not support Internet Explorer, your current browser.

 Explore research on the use of peace operations as a tool to help prevent mass atrocities.

-Overview of the Evidence on Peace Operations
+Overview of the Evidence

-Our research review includes 96 reports: 8 that address the effects of peace operations on mass atrocities and 92 that address the effects of peace operations on closely related outcomes, such as civilian killings, human rights violations, and conflict recurrence.
+Our research review includes 129 reports: 9 that address the effects of peace operations on mass atrocities and 124 that address the effects of peace operations on closely related outcomes, such as civilian killings, human rights violations, and conflict recurrence.
 It found the following:

 • A mix of findings as to whether peace operations were effective in helping prevent mass atrocities or closely-related outcomes, and

-• Relatively strong evidence on the association between several design factors and greater effectiveness of peace operations in helping prevent mass atrocities.
+• Relatively strong evidence on the association between several factors and greater effectiveness of peace operations in helping prevent mass atrocities.

 About Peace Operations